 Seasonings and herbs to your taste, such as parsley, thyme, oregano, and salt & pepper.

-You can also add sweetcorn and other vegetables your family enjoy.
+You can also add sweetcorn and other vegetables your family enjoys.

 Instructions